floweredscarf/su25/about.md

     Zoom screen sharing your code, for example, is **never permitted**.
 Cite any non course staff (course staff meaning AI, Tutor, TA, and Instructor) person you received advice from.
--   Using small snippets of code that you find online for solving tiny problems such as code for finding the distance between two points.
-Such usages must be cited in comments in your code.
+-   Using small snippets of code that you find online for solving tiny problems such as math operations (finding the distance between two points, etc), or basic Java syntax (how to capitalize a String, how to iterate a list, etc).
+Such usages must be cited in comments in your code, or would be considered plagiarism.

 #### Absolutely Forbidden